-We're delighted to welcome you to Trinity and to this first year of the Social Policy Joint Honours course.
+Welcome, and welcome back, to the Social Policy Joint Honours course for the Academic Year 2022/23.
+We're looking forward to an exciting year of engagement with you on the important topic of social policy.
 Like you, we think that social policy matters.
 Social policy uses theory but is fundamentally about enhancing people's lives.
 This means it is applied, focused on real social issues and how policy affects real people, real families and real groups and communities in their day to day lives.